Nishapur: Industry

 Khorasan Steel Complex and two main industrial parks called the Khayyam Industrial Park and the Attar Industrial Park are near the city of Nishapur.
-Many industrial products such as sugar, cooking oils and gas heaters are exported from the city and its county.
+Many industrial products such as sugar, cooking oils, and gas heaters are exported from the city and its county.

 Tourism

-Several hotels, ecolodges, resorts, parks, tourist hot-spots, restaurants, museums, a planetarium, cultural centers, mausoleums, religious pilgrimage sites and historic mosques are in and near the city.
-The tourism industry of the city has a lot of protentional but it needs further development.
+Several hotels, ecolodges, resorts, parks, tourist hot-spots, restaurants, museums, a planetarium, cultural centers, mausoleums, religious pilgrimage sites, and historic mosques are in and near the city.
+The tourism industry of the city has a lot of potential, but it needs further development.

 Health care

-There are two active hospitals (Hakim Hospital and 22 Bahman Hospital) in the city of Nishapur and a third one is also currently under construction.
+There are two active hospitals (Hakim Hospital and 22 Bahman Hospital) in the city of Nishapur, and a third one is currently under construction.

 Banks

-Nearly all of reputable public and private Iranain banks have branches in the city.
+Nearly all reputable public and private Iranian banks have branches in the city.

 Companies

-Major Iranian companies such as Refah Chain Stores Co., Iran Hyper Star, Ofoqh Kourosh and other companies have active branches in Nishapur.
+Major Iranian companies such as Refah Chain Stores Co., Iran Hyper Star, Ofoqh Kourosh, and other companies have active branches in Nishapur.